yacbench/Piano_Tiles_Bot/README.md

 II- Activating the "environement":
 Use the following command: environment\Scripts\activate

-III- Install the "requirements.txt" file containingg the used libraries in this project:
+III- Install the "requirements.txt" file containing the used packages in this project:
 Use the following command: pip install -r requirements.txt

+Great!
+Now you are all set to start playing with the code Have Fun !